joker-b/botzo/_posts/2024-07-30-NowhereRide.md

 I walked to [_Trompton,_](https://trompton.nl/) the nearest Brompton shop, and asked: _Where are the Bromptons?_

 The answer: _on the train._ Visit a major train station, and Bromptons abound.
 Commuting workers love them.
 But for day-to-day in-city riding, the no-lock Brompton style is less of a fit for Amsterdam.
-Many locations and museums lack large enough coat-check and locker space to accomodate a folded bike.
+Most cultural locations, restaurants, and museums lack large-enough coatcheck and locker space to accomodate folded bikes.

-I was travelling, as is my habit when riding the Brompton, with _no real lock._ One small one stuffed into a corner of the pack, but: it was never used during the trip.
+I was travelling, as is my habit when riding the Brompton, with _no real lock._ I had one small one stuffed into a corner of the pack, but: it's more of a reminder than a real deterrent.
+It was never used during the trip.

 I considered buying and discarding a heavy Abus or similar lock, just for Amsterdam -- it would be unweildy on any leg of my flights.
 I opted instead for less cycling and more trams during my days there.
 I wasn't disappointed, and still pleased to be car-free.